sematext/docs/docs/logs/search-through-the-elasticsearch-api.md

 #### Response format

-Logsene, just like Elasticsearch, talks to you using JSON.
+Our Logs Management App, just like Elasticsearch, talks to you using JSON.
 Here's an example response:

 ``` JSON